craigfrancis/iframe-height/problems/infinite-loops.md

 We just need to let the browser do an initial layout, then it can **lock** the height, and use scroll bars as we do today.

-We *could* also add a JavaScript method the iframe content could call, asking for it's height to be updated, if the content changes.
+We **could** add a JavaScript method for the iframe to call, asking for it's height to be updated, if the content changes.

 Widget authors already work within these constraints - where they typically use `postMessage` and custom JavaScript in the parent to update the iframe height.